udo-munk/Arduino8080/README.md

 instead we read our code from a MicroSD drive, and we are not limited to 4 KB code size.
 However, free memory left is very very little, so this machine will always read /code80.bin from the MicroSD and then run the 8080 with whatever stuff you put in there.
-Currently there is even no error handling at all for opening and reading the file.
-I already threw out everything not absolutely necessary, but we are pretty much at the limit.
 Anyway, we have the following machine now:

 	8080 CPU running with 0.04 MHz
 	MITS Altair 88-SIO Rev. 1 for serial communication